 Here are the firm’s largest offices:

 In addition to having a wide base of offices, D.A.
-Davidson & Co. is also registered to serve clients in nearly all 50 states for those who are comfortable working with their advisor remotely.
+Davidson & Co. is also registered to serve clients in nearly all 50 states for those who are comfortable working with an advisor remotely.
 The only state in which the firm is not registered is Rhode Island.

 D.A.
 Davidson & Co. could be a good fit for clients looking for an in-person advisor who can help them achieve their long-term financial goals, such as funding their retirement or passing their wealth on to their children.
 The firm’s low minimum investment makes it accessible to middle-income clients as well as the wealthy.